China Initiative: Ineffectiveness

-According to a Bloomberg News analysis of the 50 indictments displayed on the China Initiative webpage, the program hadn't "been very successful at catching spies."
+According to a Bloomberg News analysis of the 50 indictments displayed on the China Initiative webpage, the program had not "been very successful at catching spies."
 Most of the cases listed by December 17, 2021, involved individual profiteering or career advancement by the accused, rather than state-directed spying.
-Despite this, many of these indictments portray the alleged thefts as for the benefit of China.
-Seton Hall University law professor Margaret Lewis described this as "a conflation of individual motives with a country’s policy goals" that has led to the criminalization of "China-ness."
+Despite this, many of these indictments portray the alleged crimes as for the benefit of China.
+Seton Hall University law professor Margaret Lewis described this as "a conflation of individual motives with a country's policy goals" that has led to the criminalization of "China-ness."

 A plurality of the indictments, representing 38% of the cases, charged academic researchers and professors with fraud for failure to disclose relationships with Chinese educational institutions.
 None of those accused of fraud had been found to have spied for China, and nearly half of those cases had been dropped.
 Around 20% of the cases involved violations of US sanctions or illegal exports.
 A smaller percentage concern cyber intrusions attributed to China.
 Only one fifth of the indictments are about economic espionage and most of them remain unresolved.
 Only three cases allege that secrets were transferred to Chinese agents.
 Andrew Lelling, a former US attorney in Boston, Massachusetts, explained that the number of cases regarding disclosure is large because espionage cases take longer to investigate.

 Out of 77 known China Initiative cases, 19 involved scientists suspected of having participated in the Thousand Talents Plan, and within that group, 14 were accused of violation of research integrity standards due to failure to disclose all affiliations to Chinese entities on grant documentation.
 None of the 14 were accused of transferring American intellectual property to China.
 Of the 28 prosecutions brought forth under the China Initiative, only eight have resulted in convictions or guilty pleas.
 Only four were professors of Chinese descent and none were convicted for espionage or theft.
 According to Mark Cohen, a law school fellow at the University of California, Berkeley, "The government is settling for charges that have little to do with technology."

 Zhengdong Cheng was imprisoned for 13 months after being arrested in August 2020.
 In September 2022, he was convicted for two charges of making false statements.
-Despite his conviction, Science characterized Cheng as "the latest case to crumble under the Department of Justice’s (DOJ’s) China Initiative" because the majority of the nine counts of defrauding the government and making false statements charged against him were overturned.
+Despite his conviction, Science characterized Cheng as "the latest case to crumble under the Department of Justice's (DOJ's) China Initiative" because the majority of the nine counts of defrauding the government and making false statements charged against him were overturned.
 Cheng admitted to failure to disclose his work for Guangdong University of Technology and Southern University of Science and Technology during the NASA grant application process.
 He was sentenced to the 13 months of imprisonment he had already served since August 2020, a fine of $20,000, and a repayment of $86,876 to NASA.

+Writing in 2024, The Economist stated that the China Initiative was a "largely unsuccessful attempt to root out Chinese spies from industry and academia."